zspatter/network-simulation/README.md

 - **Matchers** (`allocation.matchers`) - *how* matches are chosen:
   - `GreedyMatcher` - processes organs one at a time, assigning each to its highest-scoring available patient (the project's original behavior)
-  - `OptimalMatcher` - solves one allocation batch as a maximum-weight bipartite matching (via `networkx`), so an earlier low-value match can't crowd out a better one available for a later organ
+  - `OptimalMatcher` - solves one allocation batch as a maximum-weight bipartite matching (one `scipy.optimize.linear_sum_assignment` per organ type - the Hungarian/Jonker-Volgenant algorithm, built for exactly this rectangular assignment problem), so an earlier low-value match can't crowd out a better one available for a later organ.
+Originally used `networkx`'s general-graph matching to avoid a scipy dependency, but that algorithm both took minutes and could crash outright once a real wait-list backlog reached tens of thousands of candidates (measured directly against the real national-scale network - see [Scenario Reports](#scenario-reports)); scipy's LAP solver handles that same scale in well under a second.
   - `TieredMatcher` - wraps either matcher with a hard geographic constraint (see [Geographic Allocation Constraints](#geographic-allocation-constraints) below): an organ is only offered outside its current tier once no candidate remains inside it, mirroring the real "match run" waterfall (local, then regional, then national) instead of a single global optimization that treats geography as just another score input
 - **Scorers** (`allocation.scoring`) - *how* a match is valued:
   - `PriorityScore` - ranks purely by the patient's priority attribute (the original behavior)